Mardie328/CodeCrew/README.md

 <a id="usage"></a>
 ## Usage 🛠️
-   - Clone this repo via
+   - Clone this repo via `git clone https://github.com/Mardie328/CodeCrew.git` or `git clone `

 <a id="authors"></a>